FKLC/WhatsAppToDiscord/docs/commands.md

 - Example: `autoSaveInterval 60`

 ## lastMessageStorage
 Changes the last message storage size to the number provide.
+Last message storage size determines the number of last messages you can reply to.
+A value of 1000 would mean, you can react or reply to last 1000 messages received or sent.
 - Format: `lastMessageStorage <size>`
 - Example: `lastMessageStorage 1000`

 ## ping
 Replies back with *"Pong <Now - Time Message Sent>"ms*.
 It basically shows the bot's ping with the server.
 An unsynced date and time on your computer may cause big or even negative ping results, however, it doesn't mean you got negative ping or 10mins of lag, rather it is the Discord's time and your computer's time difference plus your ping.
 - Format: `ping`